Structure-preserving approximation of the non-isothermal Cahn-Hilliard system based on the entropy equation: Introduction

-The manuscript is structured as follows.
-In \cref{sec:Prel}, we introduce relevant notation and reformulate the system by exchanging the internal energy equation by its equivalent entropy equation.
-Afterwards, in \cref{sec:Var}, we will use the reformulated system to derive a variational formulation which is suitable for a direct approximation by a standard finite element method.
-In \cref{sec:fulldiscrete,sec:structurepresurving}, the fully discrete scheme using mixed explicit-implicit time discretisation and a convex-concave splitting of the driving potential is proposed and analysed.
-Finally, we present a convergence test and illustrate the evolution of the system through an application-inspired example in \cref{sec:numerical}.
+The manuscript is organised as follows: In Section~\ref{sec:Prel}, we introduce notation and reformulate the system by replacing the internal energy equation with its entropy-based counterpart.
+In Section~\ref{sec:Var}, we derive a variational formulation of the reformulated system suitable for standard finite element approximation.
+Section~\ref{sec:fulldiscrete} and Section~\ref{sec:structurepresurving} present the fully discrete scheme based on a mixed explicit-implicit time integration and convex-concave splitting of the potential.
+Numerical results, including convergence studies and an application-motivated example, are provided in Section~\ref{sec:numerical}.